ngjunsiang/laymansguide-src/season6/issue069/issue069.md

 When you visit any website in Chrome or Firefox, if you click on the icon to the left of the address bar:

 ![Screenshot of website info popup in Vivaldi browser](https://github.com/ngjunsiang/laymansguide/blob/master/season6/issue069/issue069_01.png?raw=true)<br />
-<small>The icon to the left of the address bar shows basic site information</small>
+<small>Clicking the icon to the left of the address bar shows basic site information</small>

 It shows you some basic information, including the cookies loaded by the website.